 In 2021, the Columbia Police Department, by Special Order, commenced a new process called the Force Review Board (FRB).
-The Order specified that a FRB would convene on a monthly basis and review all use of force incidents involving Columbia Police Officers.
+The Order specified that a FRB would regularly convene and review all Use of Force incidents involving Columbia Police Officers.
 The FRB was charged with the ensuring our correct application of laws, policy, training, and de-escalation, as well as identifying areas of improvement in our training, tactics, and supervision.
-Although each use of force incident was already being reviewed by each involved officer's chain of command, the FRB is to act as a broader review of use of force incidents to ensure the Department has proper training, equipment, and oversight.
+Although each Use of Force incident was already being reviewed by each involved officer's chain of command, the FRB is to act as a broader review of Use of Force incidents to ensure the Department has proper training, equipment, and oversight.